rachelAtFlatiron/EAST-SE-041023-Phase-2-React/03_information_flow/03_slides.md

 - Define the term “lifting state”
 - Recognize the pattern for changing state in a parent component from a child component
 - Explain the role that callback functions play in changing parent state
-- Observe how we can render reusable components that invoke different callback functions after an event
 - Recognize destructured props and how to work with them

 ---